upb-uc4/api/hyperledger_matriculation_api.md

         "title": "There is no MatriculationData for the given enrollmentId" }
       ```
-      - Description: This error is returned, if the enrollment.id specified in the MatriculationData is not present on the ledger.
+      - Description: This error is returned, if the enrollmentId specified in the MatriculationData is not present on the ledger.

     - ```json
       {